-Effective SEO for your LinkedIn Profile is not as difficult to do as it sounds.
+Effective keyword optimization for your LinkedIn Profile is not as difficult to do as it sounds.

-Basically, LinkedIn is a very large database of profiles that uses key fields to order (or “index”) the entire collection of data.
+Basically, LinkedIn is a very large database of profiles that uses keyword fields to order (or “index”) the entire collection of data.

 Since most of LinkedIn’s revenue is generated by recruiters using LinkedIn to find candidates, LinkedIn knows the best keywords for personal SEO.

 The good news?
 Most of the terms you enter on LinkedIn are searchable by other users — meaning that you can’t go wrong by appropriately including keywords that represent, of course, the job titles and skills appropriate for you that are found in job postings.

 However, if you also understand (and leverage) LinkedIn’s indexing method, you’ll be in a better position to grow your traffic.
 So you’ll want to add more keywords, taking steps to increase the keyword density in specific fields, as described below.

 Best Keywords for LinkedIn Profile

 Here are 5 tips for effective LinkedIn SEO (and more views) on your Profile:

 The most prominent branding message on your LinkedIn Profile is also the most critical when it comes to SEO.